 Datadog emits an event each time Error Tracking creates a new issue.
 Using Datadog’s event monitors, you can alert on the first sighting of a new issue in a given environment or view path.
 This allows you to be informed as soon as a specific part of your app starts crashing, so you can ship a fix for impacted customers as quickly as possible.

 With Datadog’s iOS SDK, you can now use Datadog RUM and Error Tracking to easily track, triage, and debug application crashes in order to manage their impact on users and reduce churn.
-The new version of the RUM iOS SDK and included crash report symbolication CLI are currently in public beta—for more information on setting up your apps to forward crash reports to Datadog, see our documentation.
+The new version of the RUM iOS SDK and included crash report symbolication CLI are now generally available—for more information on setting up your apps to forward crash reports to Datadog, see our documentation.
 Or, if you’re brand new to Datadog, get started with a 14-day free trial